JIHAD IN THE KORAN

 2:216 You are enjoined to fight, though it is something you dislike.
 For it may well be that you dislike a thing, although it is good for you; or like something although it is bad for you.
 Allah knows and you do not.

 2:217 They ask you about the sacred month: “Is there fighting in it?”
 Say: “Fighting in it is a great sin; but to debar people from Allah’s Way and to deny Him and the Sacred Mosque, and to drive its people out of it is a greater sin in Allah’s Sight.
 Sedition is worse than murder.”
 Nor will they cease to fight you until they make you, if they can, renounce your religion.
 Those of you who renounce their religion and die, while they are unbelievers, are those whose works come to grief, [both] in this world and in the Hereafter.
 And they are the people of the Fire, abiding in it forever.

-The murder of Hadra’mi, and Allah's failure to categorically condemn the killing during a sacred month, meant that jihad could be conducted throughout the year.
-This could have been the Prophet's objective all along.
+The murder of Hadra’mi, and God's failure to categorically condemn the killing during a sacred month, meant that jihad could be conducted throughout the year.
+This could have been the farsighted Muhammad's objective all along.

 Ta'if would prove a difficult conquest, even for experienced holy warriors, during the campaign to convert the people of the Arabian Peninsula by force.

 When Allah Apostle was in Ta'if (trying to conquer it), he said to his companions, "Tomorrow we will return (to Medina), if Allah wills."

 Some of the companions of Allah's Apostle said, "We will not leave till we conquer it."

 The Prophet said, "Therefore, be ready to fight tomorrow."